 Marsh Vulnerability Beyond 2100

-Modeling vertical accretion in a GA marsh revealed that elevation capital kept the marsh from drowning despite high sediment inputs and room to migrate landward.
-However, once elevation capital is depleted, the marsh will rapidly lose area.
+Modeling vertical accretion in a GA marsh revealed that elevation capital keeps the marsh from drowning despite high sediment inputs and room to migrate landward.
+Once that capital is depleted, the marsh will rapidly lose area.
+Read more here.